On limits of betweenness relations: Introduction

 10. a limit of betweenness relations,

 11. a limit of $D$-relations,

 12. a limit of Steiner systems.

 We do not define all of these, but just the ones we need in this paper.
 In fact we focus on limits of betweenness relations, and to explain this, we shall also need to understand betweenness relations and semilinear orders (trees).
+Broader details regarding the theory, history, and applications concerning Jordan groups can be found in the introduction of \cite{Almazaydeh}.

 In \cite{Adeleke2} the precise nature of the structures arising in the last three cases of this list was left rather incomplete, though this was elucidated in further work.
-In \cite{Adeleke1} examples were constructed of Jordan groups preserving limits of $B$-relations and limits of $D$-relations, and Adeleke also constructed an example of a group preserving a limit of Steiner systems (see \cite{Adeleke2} page 65).
+In \cite{Adeleke1} examples were constructed of Jordan groups preserving limits of $B$-relations and limits of $D$-relations.
+Adeleke also constructed an example of a group preserving a limit of Steiner systems \cite{Adeleke0}, which was followed by further constructions of towers of Steiner systems by K. Johnson \cite{Johnson}.
 In \cite{Bhattacharjee} an alternative method for constructing Jordan groups preserving a limit of $B$-relations was given, based on a `generic' construction.
 The authors use the important notion of a finite `tree of $B$-sets' to act as an approximation to a desired structure.
 They also used a new kind of ternary relation, termed an `$L$-set' or `$L$-relation', which is a first order structure somehow encoding a tree of $B$-sets.
 The key steps were verification of a suitable amalgamation property for trees of $B$-sets (equivalently for $L$-sets), and an appeal to a Fra\"iss\'e-type method to obtain a limiting structure.
 This was originally given as an $L$-structure, but the (now infinite) tree of $B$-sets was recoverable, and gave rise to the desired Jordan group.
+In related recent work \cite{Almazaydeh}, A. I. Almazaydeh and H. D. Macpherson have constructed a primitive Jordan group preserving a limit of $D$-relations as the automorphism group of a relational structure.
+For this the authors develop an analogous notion of `tree of $D$-sets'.

 In \cite{Bradley}, an attempt was made to unify the approaches of Adeleke and Bhattacharjee--Macpherson by a suitable adaptation of the tree of $B$-sets technique.
 The idea was also that the method should apply much more widely, with the final (infinite) tree of $B$-sets being constrained to have particular forms, not just of the generic kind in \cite{Bhattacharjee}.
 The main case presented there was where the tree is a so-called ${\mathbb N}^+$-tree, being one in which the maximal chains are all isomorphic to the set of natural numbers, going downwards.
 In order to capture this situation, the trees of $B$-sets were endowed with unary predicates, called `depth' predicates, measuring how far from the top each node was.
 Many of the proposed steps were similar to \cite{Bhattacharjee}, though the verification of amalgamation differed somewhat.